tomgazit/University-Material-Manager/README.md

 ## Motivation

-Tel Aviv University is known for its very poor effort in sharing study material across students.
+Tel Aviv University is known for its very poor effort for sharing study material across students.
 So, instead of using Dropbox or other file sharing services - I've developed a dedicated Web Platform for Uploading, Sharing, and Ranking Study Materials which every student can upload and view.

 ## Installation